oguzhan-yilmaz/balcony/docs/how-it-works/about-balcony.md

 ### Operations can be grouped under their resource names

-Naming convention allows parsing CamelCase operation names to `Verb`+`ResourceNodeName`.
+Naming convention allows parsing CamelCase operation names to `Verb`+`ResourceNodeName(s)` format.
+Plurality is also taken into account.

+Some operations have the same `ResourceNodeName` but a different `Verb`.

 | Resource Node | Operations |
 |-- |--|